CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 ### Proposed Solution: Unresolved Questions
+[Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions When generating and loading data, what are some feasible failsafe options to explore?

-[Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions What data is meant to be collected and analyzed from large data load tests?
+What data is meant to be collected and analyzed from large data load tests?

 What in the manifest and pipeline application exactly need to be updated?